jaanga/lib/db/dev-notes.md

 Note to self: Would hiding links on the .com-side read me files help?

+Main thing:
+Links update nicly when files are local, because link to remote fires an update event.
+But on GitHub, URL has not changed.
+So no event fired.
+Therefore must add event listener for hash change...

 2014-03-17 ~ Theo

 Getting links in the content `DIV` to work appropriately is turning out to be a bit of a fun issue.